-Anyone who has experimented with baking a thanksgiving turkey knows that a thermometer inserted into the center of a turkey will yield a different temperature than taking a surface measurement by using an IR thermometer.
-Similarly, pointing an IR thermometer at human skin will not yield a reading of 98.6°F but rather something closer to 93°F or 96°F. This reading can depend on many factors such as skin reflectivity, moisture, hair interference, etc. (A reading of approximately 98.6°F is considered ‘core’ body temperature and must be measured in a body orifice.)
+Anyone who has experimented with baking a thanksgiving turkey knows that a thermometer inserted into the center of a turkey will yield a different temperature than taking a surface measurement with an IR thermometer.
+Similarly, pointing an IR thermometer at human skin will not yield a reading of 98.6°F but rather something closer to 93°F or 96°F. This reading can depend on many factors such as skin reflectivity, moisture, hair, etc. (a reading of approximately 98.6°F is considered ‘core’ body temperature and must be measured in a body orifice.)

 Temperature Baseline Verification Procedures

-As part of the IR thermometer benchmark, I’ve used the following two test procedures to establish the baseline for each device:
+As part of benchmarking the IR thermometers, I’ve used the following two test procedures to establish the baseline for each device:

 Ice Water Test

-The purpose of this test was to determine if the IR thermometer can accurately read the water/ice temperature of approximately 32.0°F. To perform this test, I followed these steps:
+The purpose of this test is to determine if the IR thermometer can accurately read the water/ice temperature of approximately 32.0°F. To perform this test, I followed these steps:

-- I filled a glass with crushed ice and added water to fill the gaps between the ice cubes.
+- Filled a glass with crushed ice and added water to fill the gaps between the ice cubes.

-- I allowed the ice/water to rest for 120 seconds.
+- Allowed the ice/water to rest for 120 seconds.

-- I stirred the mixture to get uniform distribution of water and ice.
+- Stirred the mixture to get uniform distribution of water and ice.

-- I attached the infrared thermometer to a holder located over the top of the ice/water at a distance of 3″ with the lens at a 90° angle and centered it over the ice/water.
+- Attached the infrared thermometer to a holder located over the top of the ice/water at a distance of 3″ with the lens at a 90° angle and centered it over the ice/water.

-- I took 10 consecutive readings at 10 second increments
+- Took 10 consecutive readings at 10 second increments